 So what happens if we put zero money, effort, time or love into ourselves?

 So one of the *easiest* ways to knock four birds with one stone is to practice regular self-care.
 If you’re looking for some ideas, I’ve written a separate blog all about it.

 Please note that I know not everyone is made of money.
 Trust me, you don’t want to know how much I was making off Blush in the beginning.
 So I remember those days and know how painful it can be to put any money whatsoever toward your own happiness when you feel like you don’t even make enough to make ends meet.

 But I’m going to push you on this.

 Portion off a small amount of your budget and put it towards yourself.
 Maybe it’s nail polish because you love having pink nails.
 Maybe it’s bath salts because taking a bath rejuvenates your soul.
 Maybe it’s money put towards yarn and needles because you know how to knit (can you teach me pls?)

 Do not be afraid of putting money into yourself.
 Prove to yourself that you are worth it by investing in yourself.
 Your heart and your brain will take note of it, I promise.

-And of course, if you’re looking for the safe, positive, enjoyable place to build self-confidence and self-esteem, you’ve found it.
+And of course, if you’re looking for a safe, positive, enjoyable place to build self-confidence and self-esteem, you’ve found it.
 Blush offers unlimited chat and video sessions for a small monthly fee.
+Not to mention our free consultations!
 Let’s get started and do this together.